scaffold-eth/se-2-challenges/README.md

 Part 3: Updating, Transferring, Emitting, and Returning 🎀

-7. Now that the DEX has more assests, should we update our two global variables?
+7. Now that the DEX has more assets, should we update our two global variables?
 How do we update `liquidity`?
 8. How do we update `totalLiquidity`?
 9. The user already sent deposited their ETH, but they still have to deposit their tokens.
 How do we require a token transfer from them?
 10. We just completed something important, which event should we emit?